Stremio/stremio-addon-sdk/docs/api/responses/meta.md

 - ``defaultVideoId`` - string, set to a [``Video Object``](#video-object) id in order to open the Detail page directly to that video's streams

+- ``isLive`` - boolean, marks the item as a live channel whose playback identity is the channel itself (independent of the currently airing programme). `type: "tv"` is treated as live even when this flag is omitted

+- ``hasScheduledVideos`` - boolean, set to `true` when `videos` is a programme schedule (Native EPG) rather than a series episode list or YouTube upload list.
+See [Native EPG](../../epg.md)

 #### Meta Link object